 Hubs build partnerships with service providers in the community to streamline service pathways.

 Supported by a culturally responsive approach to service delivery.

 When families have concerns about their child’s health and development, it can be both challenging and confusing to identify and connect with the most appropriate services.

-The SmartStart Hub will allow parents and caregivers an initial point of access to children’s developmental and health services within their local communities.
+The SmartStart Hub will provide parents and caregivers an initial point of access to children’s development and health services with their local communities.

 The SmartStart Hub will identify the most appropriate services and providers to support your child’s development and health and with parental consent, complete a referral to the service providers that best meet your child’s needs.

 One Kids Place is proud to work with our partners as we support the children and youth in our communities with a clear point of entry to development services and resources.